 You’ll see smaller waterfalls on the drive in, but none as impressive as this location which locals call simply “The Falls”.

-Use GPS to locate to this dropped pin– as there are no signs and in most seasons the waterfall cannot be seen from the road.
+💡 Hint: I Use GPS to navigate to this dropped pin– You’ll need this if you don’t have a local guide, since there are no signs and in most seasons the waterfall cannot be seen from the road.

 Bring a blanket or windbreaker and plan to take a seat on the natural rock outcroppings and enjoy this soothing natural space.
 It’s a particularly romantic spot at sunset, with plenty of space in the viewing area to spread out and not feel cramped in with other visitors.